"Physical fitness is not only one of the most important keys to a healthy body, it is the basis of dynamic and creative intellectual activity."

 Our curriculum is designed to prepare the children for the next stages in their education in each subject.
 Our curriculum map plans to support the declarative and procedural knowledge needed for the children to access and thrive in PE in KS3.

 How do we teach PE?

-Children in Reception to Year 6 have daily yoga and mindfulness sessions after lunch.
+Children in Reception to Year 6 have daily mindfulness sessions after lunch.

-At Heartwood we compete in sports in-house through termly competitions and we compete locally with cluster and other county schools.
+At Heartwood we compete in sports in-house through termly competitions including football, field and track and we compete locally with cluster and other county schools.
 This includes athletics, rugby and dodgeball.

 Making a Difference